dj1ch/HomeNet/README.md

 ## So what is it?

-At the core, this is a simple P2P mesh network created with the help of [Openthread](https://openthread.io/), an open source version of the mesh networking system [Thread](threadgroup.org).
+At the core, this is a simple P2P (ad-hoc style) mesh network created with the help of [Openthread](https://openthread.io/), an open source version of the mesh networking system [Thread](threadgroup.org).

 Thread is a low-power, low latency mesh network technology designed for Internet of Things (IoT) devices.
 It enabled devices to communicate **directly** (keep in mind very important) with each other, forming a resilient network with multiple paths to reach each node.